-Michael Quach from Lake Bennett Hydroponic Cucumbers at Noonamah, Northern Territory, is a finalist for the Plant Biosecurity Farmer of the Year Award, sponsored by Plant Health Australia.
+Michael Quach from Lake Bennett Hydroponic Cucumbers at Noonamah, Northern Territory, was a finalist for the Plant Biosecurity Farmer of the Year Award.

 When threatened by a cucumber virus that could affect his crop, he ramped up on-farm biosecurity measures to protect his livelihood from the disease.

 Cucumber green mottled mosaic virus (CGMMV) hit melon growers in the Northern Territory in 2014, resulting in swift quarantine measures being enforced on a number of properties.
 While Top End cucurbit growers were anxious about the virus spreading onto their properties, Michael was proactive in his approach to limiting its spread.

 “He should be commended for embracing strict biosecurity measures on-farm in the face of a serious plant virus threat,” said Dr Jessica Lye, Biosecurity Officer for AUSVEG.

 “On a visit I made to the Northern Territory we met at a location well away from his growing operation.
 During the meeting he gave me an overview of the biosecurity measures he has put in place in response to the threat,” said Jessica.

 Understanding how the virus can enter and spread on a property has ensured his property remains free from the disease.
 Michael has appointed a biosecurity manager to educate his workforce and established a number of growing zones on his property.

 The virus can be transferred in soil, so workers use footbaths before entering growing areas.
 Workers are also required to wash and disinfect their hands regularly, and to clean their shears when moving between zones because the virus is easily transferred from one plant to another by touching plants and through equipment like secateurs.